 If you need to change something, you won’t need to face the risk of undermining your app’s architecture and logic and building it out from scratch.

 A step-by-step approach to MVP application development

-Now that we can all agree on the importance of MVP app development, let’s talk about how you can build MVP app.
+Now that we can all agree on the importance of MVP app development let’s talk about building the MVP app.

 1. Identify and understand business needs

 Before you even consider building an MVP app, ask yourself – will your product idea solve an existing problem?